StevenAndrewsII/Fung_OS/README.md

   > 1. Overall for personal learning
   > 1. Free to use for anyone in the mycology feild or as hobby equipment
   > 1. To fill a need for cheap hardware and simple software in the mycology feild / hobby.
   > 1. Large community support for the project online.
+  > 1. Product research and desgine